 The next step is to create content for your infographic.
 You can use the above method to compile content for your infographic.

 If you use the article’s ranking for your target keyword as reference material for your infographic, you can then mention the links to these pages in your infographic.

 And that makes it easier to get links from those websites.

 After doing this, you have to design a stunning infographic.
 Your infographic should not only be well designed but should provide good value and must be worthy of getting uploaded to the website ranking for this keyword.

 Step 4: Publish & Reach Out To People

-Once your infographic is designed and published, reach out to the blogs and provide them your infographic with some content with it.
+Once your infographic is designed and published, reach out to the blogs and provide them with your infographic with content with it.

 Here’s the email Brian Dean sent to one of the websites and got a link.

 But that’s not it.
 With the Guestographics method, you also provide them with free content they can use to add the infographic.